 Tony Pierce, with over 30 years experience in local government, is the Director of Urbisnet Consulting Limited; for clients looking for a systems-thinking approach to the management and improvement of town planning, housing, and regeneration services.
 He believes in planning strategically on a scale to advance the pace of architectural production.

 Jonathan Schwinge was a scholarship diploma student at the Architectural Association.
 His "Airlander" project was exhibited in the Ford Journey Zone at the Millennium Dome in 2000.
 Working for various commercial architects he started Schwinge Ltd in 2005, as an inventive design and technology driven office.
 He has designed a Mile High Tower.

 audacity organises authoritative international research, engaging seminars, large conferences, and a provocative website.
-Our work would have been far less successful without the support given by a number of professional photographers, who we heartily recommend.
+Our work would have been far less successful without the support given by a number of professional photographers, who we thank, and heartily recommend.

 Elisabeth Blanchet loves taking pictures of people and places.
 Documenting other people's lives has become her job.
 Based in London she regularly works with Time Out London and other UK papers and magazines.
 She contributes to the continental press, such as Le Figaro, Le Soir, l'Agefi, Cote Ouest, Marie-Claire, and Groupe Bayard-Presse.

 Andrew Brooks is a photographer, a conceptual digital artist and film maker living and working in Manchester.
 He says '... no matter how much digital application is going on, the atmosphere and feel of a picture is always the most important thing.'
 Andrews creative process often results in capturing hundreds of images to create a complete work.